 - GET AN EXTRA LAYER OF PROTECTION WITH THE BEST VPN

 What's the difference between antivirus and Internet Security?

-Whereas antivirus (AV) software provides a basic level of protection for your system, Internet Security expands on capabilities such as scanning files and software, activity monitoring and vulnerability search with features tailored for Internet use.
+Whereas antivirus software provides a basic level of protection for your system, full internet security expands on capabilities such as scanning files and software, activity monitoring and vulnerability search with features tailored for Internet use.

 These might include a firewall, anti-spam controls, ad blockers, webcam protection, keylogger protection, parental controls and credit card safeguards.
 There might also be additional protection against web-specific types of malware such as spyware and adware.